BenHuyge/RACE/README.md

 The script "continuous_combined motion.py" essentially does the same, however this time the motion of the object is not only rotational, but also translational.
 During the simulation the object shifts from left to right parallel to the detector.
 The folder "Phantoms" contains different phantoms to test the code with.

-The final script "flexct_continuous_rottrans_ndeg.py" is designed to perform an ARTIC and RACE reconstruction of the continuously acquired projections of the data set at: https://zenodo.org/records/12918504.
+The script "flexct_continuous_rottrans_ndeg.py" is designed to perform an ARTIC and RACE reconstruction of the continuously acquired projections of the data set at: https://zenodo.org/records/12918504.
 This data was measured with the FleXCT scanner [4] and comprises of a reference set of projections, that can be reconstructed into a reference image with negligible blurring, and a set of blurred projections.
 These blurred projections can be averaged together to increase the blurring even more.
 Most of the settings needed for the reconstruction are automatically read from the acquisition file.
 Although, for the blurred dataset, this did not work properly and the settings needed to be specified manually.